Flexible Instructional Day (FID) Information for Parents

 What if a student doesn’t complete the FID work?

-Just like any assignment, failing to complete the work will result in receiving a zero for that assignment which will impact a student’s grade for the class.
-Additionally, the student will be marked absent for all or part of the day based on the work that is not completed.
+Like any assignment, failing to complete the work will result in a zero for that assignment, which will impact a student’s grade for the class.
+Additionally, the student will be marked absent for all or part of the day based on the work that still needs to be completed.

 How much time will my student be required to work for each class?

-Teachers will design an activity that should roughly take the same amount of time as they would spend in class.
-However, students working independently will likely take less time than if they were working in a whole class setting.
+Teachers will design an activity that should take the same amount of time as they would spend in class.
+However, students working independently will likely take less time than working in a whole class setting.
 Teachers will work to ensure that assignments take the appropriate time for each class.

 Can students access assignments on their smartphones?

-Students can access Google Classroom and many of their assignments on their smartphones if they choose.
-However, students do have access to their school issued Chromebook for any student who does not have a smartphone, data plan or internet connection.
+Students can access Google Classroom and many of their assignments on their smartphones.
+However, students have access to their school-issued Chromebook for any student who does not have a smartphone, data plan, or internet connection.

 How will students be informed of the FID procedures?